Chinese New Year 2026 in Thailand: Dates, Locations and Festivities

 Just knowing your year of birth is not sufficient.
 Complicating matters further, the Chinese New Year occurs in January and February.
 For those born in these months, determining the correct sign is even more intricate.
 To accurately identify your sign and its associated element, it’s advisable to use an online calculator.
 Precision is key with no room for error.

-Tips for a happy Chinese New Year
+Practical Tips for Chinese New Year

 What you need to know for a Happy New Year